 a dozen fine specimens of Funiculina, the largest of which measured nearly four feet in length.
 The bed must be of considerable extent, as the hauls were not on the same spot, and both brought up equally good specimens of these magnificent pennatulids.
-Most of the large specimens of Funiculina, by the way, were not caught in the trawl-net, but were balanced across the front of the frame, at each end, in such a precarious position as to make one wonder how many others had been lost in hauling in.
+Most of the large specimens of Funiculina, by the way, were not caught in the trawl-net, but were balanced across the front of the frame, at each end, in many others had been lost in hauling in.
 The bottom deposit was evidently fine mud.
 W. A. HERDMAN.